MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/insider-risk-management-activities.md

 When selecting an activity's events from the activity timeline, the number of activities displayed in the explorer might not match the number of activity events listed in the timeline.
 Examples of why this difference may occur:

 - **Cumulative exfiltration detection**: Cumulative exfiltration detection analyzes event logs, but applies a model that includes de-duplicating similar activities to compute cumulative exfiltration risk.
 Additionally, there may also be a difference in the number of activities displayed in the Activity explorer if you have made changes to your existing policy or settings.
-For example, if you modify allowed/unallowed domains or add new file type exclusions after a policy has been created and activity matches have occurred, the cumulative exfiltration detection activities will differ from the results before the policy or settings changes.
-Cumulative exfiltration detection activity totals are based on the policy and settings configuration at the time of computation and don't include activities prior to the policy and settings changes
+For example, if you modify allowed/unallowed domains or add new file type exclusions after a policy has been created and activity matches have occurred, the cumulative exfiltration activities detection (CEAD) will differ from the results before the policy or settings changes.
+Cumulative exfiltration activity detection (CEAD) totals are based on the policy and settings configuration at the time of computation and don't include activities prior to the policy and settings changes
 - **Emails to external recipients**: Activity for emails sent to external recipients is assigned a risk score based on the number of emails sent, which may not match the activity event logs.

 ![Insider risk management activity explorer details.](../media/insider-risk-activity-explorer-details.png)